Minnesota Department of Transportation

 • Manage records so that they are easily found, retrieved, secured, backed up, and readable for the full retention period.

-• Keep records in designated MnDOT repositories, avoid duplication, and do not save records on a computer hard drive, removable drive, personal archive, personal email account, or personally owned devices, such as cell phones or laptops.
+• Keep records in designated MnDOT repositories, avoid duplication, and do not save records in prohibited locations like computer hard drives, removable drives, personal archives, personal email accounts, or personally owned devices, such as cell phones or laptops.

 Resources and related information